 Proof & Bake the Pastries

-- Cover the baking sheet and rolls with a kitchen towel, and allow to rise for 30 minutes at room temperature.
+- Cover the baking sheet and rolls with a kitchen towel, and allow it to proof for 30 minutes at room temperature.

 Notes